Labeling Machine Inquiry or Order Process

 - Operator skill allowance of +/- 0.5mm (this affects both height and width placement)

-- Labeling Machine tolerance is +/- 1mm(this affects both height and width placement)
+- Product Labeling Machine tolerance is +/- 1mm(this affects both height and width placement)

 - Total tolerance is Height +/- 4.0mm , Width +/- 2.3mm